leonj1/email_research_assistant/prompts/summarise_markdown_page.md

 # Output

-Markdown formatted text containing a summary of the article.
+Markdown formatted text containing a detailed summary of the article, including relevant people, companies, and technologies mentioned.

 # Input